Paul Sabatier (chemist): Sabatier reaction

-Sabatier is best known for the Sabatier process and his works such as La Catalyse en Chimie Organique (Catalysis in organic chemistry) which was published in 1913.
-He won the Nobel Prize in Chemistry jointly with fellow Frenchman Victor Grignard in 1912.
+Sabatier principle

 He is also known for the Sabatier principle of catalysis.

 Personal life

-Sabatier was married with four daughters, one of whom wed the Italian chemist Emilio Pomilio.
+Sabatier was married and had four daughters, one of whom wed the Italian chemist Emilio Pomilio.

-The Paul Sabatier University in Toulouse is named in honour of Paul Sabatier, as is one of Carcassonne's high schools.
+The Paul Sabatier University in Toulouse, France was named in honour of Paul Sabatier, as is one of Carcassonne's high schools.
 Paul Sabatier was a co-founder of the Annales de la Faculté des Sciences de Toulouse, together with the mathematician Thomas Joannes Stieltjes.